-Fields and Buttons Description Network Device Name The default is \\readyshare.
+Fields and Buttons Network Device Name Description The default is \\readyshare.
 This is the name used to access the USB device connected to the router.
 Available Network folders Share Name If only 1 device is connected, the default share name is USB_Storage.
 You can click the name shown or you can type it in the address field of your Web Browser.
 If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
-Click the link to change this setting.
+Click the Edit button to change this setting.
 Read/Write Access Shows the permissions/access controls on the network folder: All - no password (the default) allows all users to access the network folder.
 The user name (account name) for All - no password is guest .
 The password for admin is the same one that you use to log in to the router main menu.
 By default, it is password .
 Folder Name Full path used by the network folder: Volume Name Volume name from the storage device (either USB drive or HDD).
 Total/Free Space Shows the current utilization of the storage device.
+Edit button Click the Edit button to edit the Available Network folder settings.
+See "Editing a Network Folder" on page 7-6.
+Safely Remove USB Device button Click to safely remove the USB device attached to your router.
+See "Unmounting a USB Drive" on page 7-10.